Cancellation and splitting of Symplectic modules in the critical range and Euler class group: Introduction

 \subsection{Acknowledgement}

-We would like to thank Jean Fasel for his comments on the earlier draft of the paper.
-The author RP thanks UMPA, ENS de Lyon, and was supported by the French ANR project: Motivic homotopy, quadratic invariants and diagonal classes (ANR-21-CE40-0015).
+The authors thank the referee for carefully going through the paper and for suggestions/corrections which improved the readability of the paper.
+We thank Jean Fasel for his comments on the earlier draft of the paper.
+The author RP was supported by UMPA, ENS de Lyon, and was supported by the French ANR project: Motivic homotopy, quadratic invariants and diagonal classes (ANR-21-CE40-0015) for major part of the work and also thanks Harish-Chandra Research Institute, Prayagraj and Kerala School of Mathematics, Kerala for support during the conclusion of the work.
 The author HPS would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme [K-theory, algebraic cycles and motivic homotopy theory (KAH2) (2022)] where some parts of the work was carried out.
 This work was supported by EPSRC grant no EP/R014604/1.
-HPS also thanks NBHM, India for the support (project grant : 02011/22/2023).
+HPS also thanks N.B.H.M., Govt. of India for the grant No.02011/22/2023NBHM(R.P)/R $\And$ D II/, Dt.09-05-2023.